guysoft/kivy-external-storage-permission/README.md

 * Docker
 * tested on Ubuntu
-* Adnroid device connected to push the created apk
+* Android device connected to push the created apk
 * Time, the initial build can take a while

 Run: